 Right off the bat, let’s be clear: No Time to Die doesn’t reinvent the James Bond formula.
 Sure, it has fun superficially subverting some of the franchise’s more dated tropes, but at heart, this is a celebration of the best elements of the pre- and post-Craig eras.

-So, everything you’d expect to see – blockbuster action, beautiful women, fast cars, cool gadgets, and stunning locations – is here, and director of photography Linus Sandgren (who almost reaches the standard set by Roger Deakins on Skyfall) makes it all look extra incredible.
+So, everything you’d expect to see – blockbuster action, beautiful women, fast cars, cool gadgets, and stunning locations – is on display here, and director of photography Linus Sandgren (who almost reaches the standard set by Roger Deakins on Skyfall) makes it all look incredible.
 And while No Time to Die is a surprisingly action-lite James Bond flick, for the most part, the set pieces are dazzling and benefit from Fukunaga’s knack for infusing his unique brand of visual panache into otherwise-tired shootouts and fisticuffs.

 Deemphasising the action allows the cast more opportunity to shine, too.
 Returning players Seydoux, Harris, Wright, Whishaw and Fiennes are dependably solid, while Lynch overcomes a few clunky one-liners to convince as a worthy successor to the 007 mantle, and Ana de Armas feels criminally underused in her brief yet memorable appearance as bubbly CIA recruit Paloma.